New $2.7 million project funded by Department of National Defence will develop technology for quantum radar.

-“In the Arctic, space weather such as geomagnetic storms and solar flares interfere with radar operation and make the effective identification of objects more challenging,” said Jonathan Baugh, a faculty member at the Institute for Quantum Computing (IQC) and a professor in the Department of Chemistry who is leading the project with three other researchers at IQC and the Waterloo Institute for Nanotechnology (WIN).
+“In the Arctic, space weather such as geomagnetic storms and solar flares interfere with radar operation and make the effective identification of objects more challenging,” said Jonathan Baugh, a professor in the Department of Chemistry and a faculty member at the Institute for Quantum Computing (IQC) who is leading the project with three other researchers at IQC and the Waterloo Institute for Nanotechnology.
 “By moving from traditional radar to quantum radar, we hope to not only cut through this noise, but also to identify objects that have been specifically designed to avoid detection.”

 Quantum radar uses a sensing technique called quantum illumination to detect and receive information about an object.
 At its core, it leverages the quantum principle of entanglement, where two photons form a connected, or entangled, pair.

 The method works by sending one of the photons to a distant object, while retaining the other member of the pair.
 Photons in the return signal are checked for telltale signatures of entanglement, allowing photons from the noisy environmental background to be discarded.
 This can greatly improve the radar signal-to-noise in certain situations.

 But in order for quantum radar to work in the field, researchers first need to realize a fast, on-demand source of entangled photons.

 “The goal for our project is to create a robust source of entangled photons that can be generated at the press of a button,” said Baugh.